We are here to help YOU live FREE of IRS issues and harassment!

 Freedom Law School Declares:

-- No federal statute makes American citizens or corporations of the 50 states, with solely private earnings, liable to file and pay income taxes.
+- No federal statute makes American citizens of the 50 states without earnings from the federal government liable to file and pay income taxes.
 Those individuals or businesses only become liable to pay the income tax when they “voluntarily” file a tax return and the IRS follows assessment procedures outlined in the Internal Revenue Code.

 - Although the IRS and the modern American courts claim that the 16th Amendment of the U.S. Constitution permitted the income tax to be imposed on the compensation for labor of the average working man, the 16th Amendment was not properly added to the United States Constitution.
 See www.thelawthatneverwas.com for documentation of this issue.